-Once you decide that you are interested in dental implants, discuss the options with your wappingers falls dentist, who can recommend a cosmetic dentist that specializes in the procedure to you.
+Once you decide that you are interested in dental implants, discuss the options with your family dentist plainview, who can recommend a cosmetic dentist that specializes in the procedure to you.
 The cosmetic will assess your mouth and gums to determine if you are, indeed, a good candidate for surgery.
 If it is found that your jaw isn’t healthy enough to have implants installed, your dentist may recommend that you see a periodontist.
 A periodontist will be able to treat your gums and prepare them for dental implants.
 Once your gums are prepared, the process of having implant surgery can begin.

 Prior to surgery, your cosmetic dentist will offer you local or general anesthesia to control any pain.
-Talk to your dentist wappingers falls to discuss your fears and your pain tolerance to determine which option is best for you.
+Talk to your dentist to discuss your fears and your pain tolerance to determine which option is best for you.

 The first part of the surgery involves removing the damaged tooth and its root, or the root that remains from a missing tooth.
 The jaw is then prepared for surgery, which may involve bone grafting.
 Once your jaw heals, a metal post (a dental implant,) will be placed into your jaw.

 After the implant is set in place, it will have to heal.
 The healing process for a dental implant usually takes a few months.
 As the bone heals, it grows around the implant, making it a permanent part of the jaw.
-Once the implant has healed completely into place, your fishkill dentist will install an abutment – a structure that will secure an artificial tooth to the implant.
+Once the implant has healed completely into place, your dentist will install an abutment – a structure that will secure an artificial tooth to the implant.
 It can take around a week or so for an abutment to full set into place.
 When the abutment is secure, your dentist will make impressions of your mouth, which will be used to create the artificial tooth, or the crown.
 There are two main types of artificial teeth: